 All individuals are welcome to attend Y programs and use our facilities as members regardless of race, ability, religion, sex, national origin, or level of income.
-To make our programs accessible to all, we provide Financial Assistance, which is made possible by generous donors to our annual Invest in Youth Campaign.
+To make our programs accessible to all, we provide Financial Assistance, which is made possible by generous donors to our Annual Campaign.

 How can I join the Y?

 The YMCA of Greater Rochester is a membership organization.
 You may join the specific facility of your choice, which, in most cases, grants access to all YMCA of Greater Rochester facilities.
 This is called a Passport Membership.
 Our YMCA also offers a Neighborhood Membership, which grants access to the Maplewood, Monroe and Southwest Branches only.

 What is the difference between a Passport Membership, a Neighborhood Membership and a Program Membership?